firebase/quickstart-nodejs/firestore-emulator/javascript-quickstart/README.md

 ## Setup

+### Start in the right directory

+To use this, some people may clone the entire quickstart-nodejs directory.
+When starting the quickstart, cd to the specific quickstart related to your project (i.e. `cd firestore-emulator/javascript-quickstart`).

 ### Install Node dependencies

 Run `npm install` from this directory, and make sure that you have a recent